fps697608/AWS-ECS-Workshop/101-Get-Started-with-Amazon-ECS-Service/README.md

 ## Prerequisites
 * Make sure the region is **US East (N. Virginia)**, which its short name is **us-east-1**.

 * Make sure there exists **executable image** stored in Amazon ECR.
-For more detail, please refer to [Get Started with Docker & Amazon ECR](../README.md).
+For more details, please refer to [Get Started with Docker & Amazon ECR](../README.md).

 ## Determine Using Amazon Fargates or EC2 instance